DOG FENCE post accessories

 Vinyl plug insert for steel drive sleeves taking 1-5/8 inch round posts (single insert, DO NOT CONFUSE WITH VINYL POST INSERTS)

 An easy way to install most metal posts is with a manual post driver.
 Ours costs less than most others on the market and works every bit as well.

 This driver is a heavy steel tube closed at one end with long handles on the sides.
 It can install posts up to 2.5 inches wide.
 To use it, simply place the driver over one end of the post to be installed.
 Put the posts other end where you want the post installed. then raise the driver, drop it down on the post, and repeat the process until your post is at the desired depth.
 Be sure that anyone assisting you keeps their hands out of the way of the descending driver, because this tool can seriously injure hands.

 Manual post driver with a 2-3/4 inch opening for driving metal posts into the ground (weight 17 pounds)

 Should you have soil with lots of rocks or roots, it's a good idea to prepare the way for your posts with a digging bar.
 This is a heavy straight bar -- a bit like a crowbar without bends.
 Simply push or tap it a few inches into the ground, rotate the bar a few times, and repeat these actions until you are at the desired depth.
 Now, when you insert your post, you will know that its path is unobstructed.
 Should you need one of these tools, the four-footer sold here is probably less expensive than the five or six-footers sold in most local stores.

-Use this to drive in sleeves for 1-5/8 inch diameter round posts.
+Use these to drive in sleeves for 1-3/8 and 1-5/8 inch diameter round posts.
 Put the cap atop the sleeve and hit the cap (rather than the sleeve) to keep from damaging the sleeve.
 Get one of these caps for every 20 sleeves to be installed.